black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 For the callback function, pass in e as a parameter.

 e represents an object which contains the information for that event.

+# Step 37
+Inside the callback function, add a console.log with the value of e.target.value.

+Open the console, and make a selection from the teammates dropdown menu.
+You should see the value of that selection in the console.

+e.target.value represents the value property from the playersDropdownList element.
+In future steps, you will use this value to show player cards based on the position they play.